garcia-nacho/garcia-nacho.github.io/about.md

 permalink: /about/
 ---

-Biochemist in love with data science. machine learning and AI
+Biochemist in love with data science, machine learning and AI

 ### Contact me